In order that applications and operating systems shall not drive users insane, thou shall:

 6. Stay focused on the goal

 The instant messaging crown was taken from ICQ because they overloaded the client with games and junk.
-People wanted simple messaging but by the time they figured this out with ICQ Lite it was too late.
+People wanted simple messaging, but by the time they figured this out and delivered ICQ Lite, it was too late.

-Adobe think Acrobat shouldn’t be a quick useful PDF viewer for pixel-perfect page reproduction but rather a piggyback mechanism for a whole document management system and that nobody minds their web browser locking up for 20 seconds while they load plug-in’s you won’t use.
+Adobe believes Acrobat should be more than a quick PDF viewer for physical page reproduction.
+They built a piggyback mechanism for a whole document management system.
+People don't want their web browser locking up for 20 seconds while they load plug-in’s they’ll never use.

 7. Make actions obvious and reversible